KufiyaTech/WRO2024-/README.md

 The competition requires a sophisticated approach to both hardware and software.
 We’ve integrated robust algorithms that allow the car to autonomously make decisions based on real-time data from its sensors.
 This not only showcases the car's ability to navigate and avoid obstacles but also emphasizes its capacity to follow designated paths with high accuracy.
 The project encompasses several engineering disciplines, including electronics, mechanics, and software development, making it a comprehensive example of modern engineering applied to robotics.

+### 1.1 Competition Context

+The WRO Future Engineers 2024 competition challenges teams to design and develop autonomous vehicles capable of navigating a predefined course while executing specific tasks.
+This competition is structured across multiple rounds, including a practice round, two qualification rounds, and a final round, each progressively testing the vehicle's capabilities.

+Participants must engineer their vehicles to handle complex challenges such as lane following, obstacle detection, and precise turning.
+The competition track is designed with a variety of elements, including straight paths, curves, and intersections, which the vehicle must navigate autonomously without human intervention.

+Scoring is based on the vehicle's ability to complete the course with accuracy and efficiency, with additional points awarded for successful task execution and speed.

+For detailed competition rules, please refer to the official WRO Future Engineers 2024 guidelines: [WRO Future Engineers 2024 Rules](https://wro-association.org/wp-content/uploads/WRO-2024-Future-Engineers-Self-Driving-Cars-General-Rules.pdf)

 ### 1.2 Team Management

 Our project is the result of a collaborative effort by a skilled and dedicated team, each member bringing unique expertise to the table: